 Building operations resilience

-The strategy to build operations resilience can be set out in 7 pillars, as shown in the graph below.
+The strategy to build operations resilience can be set out in 7 pillars.
 We shall explain the main strategies we have identified.

 Accelerating end-to-end digitization

 Supply chain digitization is also a key aspect when preparing organizations for future externally driven supply challenges.
 Companies need to focus on mapping out the areas of disruptions along their value chains.
 By digitizing their value chains, companies will be able to identify these disruption sources in order to mitigate their effects: visibility is key.

 One way to increase visibility across a company’s value chains is to build reports and dashboards based on key metrics.
 Companies that invested in analytics-driven technologies could easily map out the major operating costs in times of crisis.
 For instance, the best strategies regarding inventory rebalancing activities or optimizing transportation lanes could be easily analyzed, and fast decisions could be made accordingly.

 A second step is to design an end-to-end supply chain control tower.
 It enables organizations to stop spending endless resources on firefighting symptoms and instead allows them to focus on root cause analysis.
 Control towers incorporate contingency plans and suggest optimal BCP per supply challenges causes.
 It also allows companies to speed up decision-making processes and act proactively.

 The COVID-19 pandemic has had an impact on the way employees work.
 Remote working has become the new normal.
 Companies with ready-to-use digital tools and a robust IT infrastructure in place were able to adapt quickly to this new way of working.
 A strong mindset switch was required to ensure the decoupling of business continuity and productivity from a physical on-site presence.